 She wouldn’t die like that.
 She would not die like Joachim.
 She didn’t want to live forever,knowing she would never see Heaven.
 Yet, this was her dilemma.
 While cursed, she couldn’t acknowledge the one thing she knew could ensure her eternal salvation.
 Having the curse meant that she couldn’t entertain such thoughts.
 Doing so might kill her, or at the very least, cause great pain.
 Joachim had warned her of that.
 Still, she had tried many times, and was making progress.
 And then, when the voice came, she knew it was; time to act on her long-held wish.

-Read more articles by Sue Dent or search for articles on the same topic or others.
+Read more articles by Sue Dent or search for other articles by topic below.